top of page

 Question: What's up with rest days?
 Why not ride every day?

 Answer: We used to ride every day on rallies, and it was exhausting!
 Injuries were frequent and burnout was very real.
-Most people discover that Utah is a "different kind of hard" than you're used to.
-If you have the energy, you are more than welcome to ride on "free days" or "rest days", but these will not be guided days.
+Most people discover that Utah is a "different kind of hard" than they were used to.
+If you have the energy, you are more than welcome to ride on "free days" or "rest days", but I won't be riding on these days.

 Question: Can I work on my motorcycle while I'm there?